Big Bear Lake California: Spectacular Sun and Snow

-Big Bear Lake is a true all season outdoor fun zone.
+Big Bear Lake is a true all-season outdoor fun zone.
 We visited in March when winter grudgingly yields to spring.
 Everyone was out to play.
-We met downhill skiers, cross-country skiers, kayakers, mountain bikers, road bikers circumnavigating Big Bear Lake, hikers traipsing parts of the Pacific Crest Trail just outside of town, Segway riders and more.
+We met downhill skiers, cross-country skiers, kayakers, mountain bikers, road bikers circumnavigating Big Bear Lake, hikers traipsing parts of the Pacific Crest Trail just outside of town, Segway riders, and more.

-helicopter rides, water skiing, bird watching, zip line, even bowling.
+And there are certainly more diversions in this California vacation-land.
+Tree climbing, archery, golf, jet pack flying, helicopter rides, water skiing, bird watching, zip line, even bowling.

 Sweet Basil Bistro